webmentordev/pterodactyl-billing-panel/README.md

 ```

 # Panel Installation & Setup
-Follow these steps to properly setup Panel
+Follow these steps to properly setup pterodactyl Panel
 ```
 1. Go to Application API and Generate API Key
 2. Go to settings, update the company name